 About Carlisle Academy:

-Carlisle Charitable Foundation’s roots go back to 1998 when the program was first established as the Equest Therapeutic Riding Center, co-founded by Nick and Sarah Armentrout on their Spring Creek Farm in Lyman, Maine.
-For twelve years, the program served the community with first-rate equine-assisted activities and therapies, providing services to over 500 children and adults with emotional, intellectual, and physical disabilities.
+Carlisle Charitable Foundation’s roots go back to 1998 when the program was first established as the Equest Therapeutic Riding Center, co-founded by Nick and Sarah Armentrout on their farm in Lyman, Maine.
+For twelve years, the program served the community with first-rate equine-assisted activities and therapies, providing services to hundreds of children and adults with emotional, intellectual, and physical disabilities.

-In 2011, with an eye to future sustainability, a new business model was adopted.
-Carlisle Academy Integrative Equine Therapy & Sports, LLC, was launched, building upon the success of Equest while expanding into new areas of training and leadership and integrating traditional and para-equestrian education.
+In 2011 a new business model was adopted.
+Carlisle Academy Integrative Equine Therapy & Sports, LLC was launched, building upon the success of Equest while expanding into new areas of training and leadership and integrating traditional and para-equestrian education.
 Today, Carlisle Academy continues to be an industry leader, providing exceptional programming, innovative curricula, and sustainable business practices.